dmitriyshub/ocp-kdump/docs/KDUMP_TROUBLESHOOT_README.md

 ## Apply New kdump Configurations

-- Execute one or more `kdumpctl` commands to apply changes
+Execute one or more `kdumpctl` commands to apply changes:

 ```bash
 kdumpctl reload # Reload the crash kernel image and initramfs without triggering a rebuild.